Originally written: 9/23/2011; last update: 7/7/2018

 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

-rEFIt is unusual in that it's not a full boot loader, in the sense that it can't load a Linux (or any other OS) kernel.
-(A kernel with EFI stub loader support is a partial exception, as described shortly.)
-Instead, rEFIt is a boot manager; its sole purpose is to launch other boot loaders.
+rEFIt is a boot manager, not a boot loader; its sole purpose is to launch other boot loaders.
 These include other EFI boot loaders that exist on the ESP, EFI boot loaders in a Mac's main partition, and as BIOS-style boot code detected in the disk's MBR and partitions' boot sectors.

-Before reading further, be aware that rEFIt's author has discontinued the project; it hasn't been updated in over three years, and now bears a notice directing readers to my own project, rEFInd, which is a fork of rEFIt.
+Before reading further, be aware that rEFIt's author has discontinued the project; it hasn't been updated since 2010, and now bears a notice directing readers to my own project, rEFInd, which is a fork of rEFIt.
 Although some Mac users might still prefer rEFIt to rEFInd because of better Mac support in terms of installers and ancillary tools, rEFInd has significant improvements, particularly for use on UEFI-based PCs.
 In fact, rEFIt now has serious deficits on recent versions of macOS because of Apple's use of System Integrity Protection (SIP), which complicates rEFIt installation using macOS.
 SIP also complicates installation of rEFInd or any other boot loader or boot manager in macOS, but how to work around it is at least documented for rEFInd.
 A second fork of rEFIt, Clover, is primarily a Hackintosh boot loader—it enables booting macOS on non-Apple hardware.
 You could use Clover in a non-Hackintosh environment much as rEFIt was intended to be used, but outside of Hackintosh needs, Clover offers few advantages over rEFInd, or even the original rEFIt.

 rEFIt installation works as described in EFI Boot Loader Installation, with some caveats.